hydrusnetwork/hydrus/docs/developer_api.md

 Wildcards and namespace searches are supported, so if you search for 'character:sam*' or 'series:*', this will be handled correctly clientside.

-Many system predicates are also supported using a text parser!
-The parser was designed by a clever user for human input and allows for a certain amount of error (e.g. ~= instead of ≈, or "isn't" instead of "is not") or requires more information (e.g. the specific hashes for a hash lookup).
-Here's a big list of current formats supported:
+**Many system predicates are also supported using a text parser!** The parser was designed by a clever user for human input and allows for a certain amount of error (e.g. ~= instead of ≈, or "isn't" instead of "is not") or requires more information (e.g. the specific hashes for a hash lookup). **Here's a big list of examples that are supported:**

 ??? example "System Predicates"
     *   system:everything